-Dame Vivienne Westwood is investing 1 million of her own funds to launch a fundraising campaign supporting the rainforest charity Cool Earth.
-The action is to highlight World Bank's expenditure failings as a staggering 90% of funds pledged to halt deforestation remains unspent.
+In 2011 Dame Vivienne Westwood invested 1 million of her own funds to launch a fundraising campaign supporting the rainforest charity Cool Earth.
+The action was to highlight World Bank’s expenditure failings as a staggering 90% of funds pledged to halt deforestation remains unspent.

-The designer and environmental campaigner, coupled with Frank Field MP (founder of Cool Earth) aim to demonstrate how rapidly money can be deployed into rainforest programmes.
+The designer and environmental campaigner, along with Frank Field MP (founder of Cool Earth) aimed to demonstrate how rapidly money can be deployed into rainforest programmes.

-The campaign called "No Fun Being Extinct", (nofunbeingextinct.org ) supported by fashion's biggest names, such as Kate Moss, Lily Cole and Sadie Frost will run for 18 months during which time Westwood will aim to help Cool Earth secure three of the world's most endangered forest.
+The campaign called “No Fun Being Extinct“, supported by fashion’s biggest names, such as Kate Moss, Lily Cole and Sadie Frost ran for 18 months during which time Westwood aimed to help Cool Earth secure three of the world’s most endangered forest.

 Former Minister, Frank Field founded the rainforest charity Cool Earth in 2007 as a vehicle to allow ordinary people to leapfrog governments and take immediate action in the fight against climate change by protecting rainforests.
 The conservation method is a ground up approach, which works with indigenous communities to make rainforest trees of greater economic value left standing than cut down.